 2021 and the cyber threat landscape continues to evolve.
-In an automation arms-race, both sides are rapidly innovating with new tool sets and techniques in constant development to outsmart the other side.
+In the automation arms race, both sides are rapidly innovating with new toolsets and techniques in constant development to outsmart the other side.

 The old days of inconvenience and perhaps a little reputational damage have long gone.
 Whilst viruses and malware still exist, today’s raiders use sophisticated automated tools to disrupt your business and cause real financial loss through lost production and direct extortion.
 The latest reports below underline the scale of attacks and extortionate ransom payments demanded.

 – UK organisations were subjected to almost 2,000 cyber-attacks a day, according to a Beaming study